 Health measures will be maintained in order to limit the spread of the virus and avoid a second wave of contamination.
-Those basic measures are :
+Health recommandations are as follows :

 - Wash your hands regularly or use a hydro-alcoholic solution